Draper Natural History Museum Programs

 Natural history programs take participants beyond the walls of the Center.
 Through field trips, presentations by experts in their fields, and special events, there are many opportunities to experience Yellowstone’s nature first-hand and up-close.

-Our 2017 Lunchtime Expedition series begins in April and runs through December, the first Thursday of each month.
+Our 2017 Lunchtime Expedition series runs from April through December, the first Thursday of the month.
 These free lectures explore a variety of natural history subjects and issues and take place in our Coe Auditorium at 12:15 p.m.
 Lunchtime Expeditions are supported in part by Sage Creek Ranch and the Nancy-Carroll Draper Foundation.
 Find videos of past presentations on our YouTube channel.